What happens at the test

-You have 45 minutes to answer 24 questions based on the Life in the United Kingdom handbook.
+You have 45 minutes to answer 24 questions based on the Life in the UK handbook.

-You can’t bring children or other family members with you to the centre.
+You cannot bring children or other family members with you to the centre.

 What to bring to your test

 You must bring the same ID that you used to book the test.
 Your photo will also be taken on the day to confirm your ID.